Elia Kazan: 1950s: Rise to prominence

-In 1950 he directed Panic in the Streets, starring Richard Widmark, in a thriller shot on the streets of New Orleans.
+In 1950, Kazan directed Panic in the Streets, starring Richard Widmark, a thriller shot on the streets of New Orleans.
 In that film, Kazan experimented with a documentary style of cinematography, which succeeded in "energizing" the action scenes.
 He won the Venice Film Festival International Award as director, and the film also won two Academy Awards.
-Kazan had requested that Zero Mostel also act in the film, despite Mostel being "blacklisted" as a result of HCUA testimony a few years earlier.
+Kazan had requested that Zero Mostel also act in the film, despite Mostel being "blacklisted" as a result of HUAC testimony a few years earlier.
 Kazan writes of his decision:

-In 1951, after introducing and directing Marlon Brando and Karl Malden in the stage version, he went on to cast both in the film version of the play, A Streetcar Named Desire, which won four Oscars, being nominated for 12.

-Despite these plaudits, the film was considered a step back cinematically with the feel of filmed theater, though Kazan did at first use a more open setting, but he then felt compelled to revert to the stage atmosphere to remain true to the script.
+In 1951, after introducing and directing Marlon Brando and Karl Malden in the stage version, he went on to cast both in the film version of the play, A Streetcar Named Desire, which won four Oscars and was nominated for twelve.
+Despite these plaudits, the film was considered a step back cinematically with the feel of filmed theater; though Kazan did at first use a more open setting, he then felt compelled to revert to the stage atmosphere to remain true to the script.
 He explains:

 Kazan's next film was Viva Zapata!
 (1952) which also starred Marlon Brando.
 This time the film added real atmosphere with the use of location shots and strong character accents.
 Kazan called this his "first real film" because of those factors.

-In 1954 he again used Brando as a star in On the Waterfront.
+In 1954, he again used Brando as a star in On the Waterfront.
 As a continuation of the socially relevant themes that he developed in New York, the film exposed corruption within New York's longshoremen's union.
-It too was nominated for 12 Academy Awards, and won 8, including Best Picture, Best Director and Best Actor, for Marlon Brando.
+It too was nominated for twelve Academy Awards, and won eight, including Best Picture, Best Director, and Best Actor for Marlon Brando.
 On the Waterfront was also the screen debut for Eva Marie Saint, who won the Oscar for Best Supporting Actress for her role.
 Saint recalls that Kazan selected her for the role after he had her do an improvisational skit with Brando playing the other character.
 She had no idea that he was looking to fill any particular film part, however, but remembers that Kazan set up the scenario with Brando which brought out surprising emotions:

 Life magazine described On the Waterfront as the "most brutal movie of the year" but with "the year's tenderest love scenes", and stating that Saint was a "new discovery" in films.
 In its cover story about Saint, it speculated that it will probably be as Edie in On the Waterfront that she "starts her real trip to fame".

 The film made use of extensive on-location street scenes and waterfront shots, and included a notable score by noted composer Leonard Bernstein.